We have one of the greatest varieties of seabirds within a small area anywhere along the New Zealand coastline.

 Other Seabirds

-The Kaikoura Coast is blessed with a variety of pelagic and shoreline seabirds, offering a good variety for those either wishing to go to sea to view, or by simply walking around the picturesque rugged shoreline.
+The Kaikōura coast is blessed with an abundance of pelagic and shoreline seabirds, offering a rich variety for those who wish to venture out to sea or simply explore the picturesque, rugged shoreline on foot.

 Recent Bird Sightings

-Kaikoura is one of New Zealand's top birding destinations.
-The wonderful array of seabirds just offshore are the jewel in the crown with five varieties of Great Albatross, smaller Lesser Albatross, Shearwaters, Petrel and several other seabird species such as Shags, Prions, Penguins, Gulls and Terns.
+Kaikōura is one of New Zealand's top birding destinations.
+The wonderful array of seabirds just offshore are the jewel in the crown with five varieties of great albatross, smaller lesser albatross, shearwaters, petrels and several other seabird species such as shags, penguins, gulls and terns.